Get insider access

 4. Best Lower Mid-Range Curved Gaming Monitor

 Regarding gaming features, it has a native 144Hz refresh rate with FreeSync VRR and G-SYNC compatibility to reduce screen tearing.
 While it has visible smearing with fast-moving objects, the overall response time is still good enough for gaming.
-It also has a backlight strobing feature to reduce persistence blur.
-Still, unlike the Gigabyte, it doesn't work simultaneously with VRR and is only available in a limited refresh rate range.
+It also has a backlight strobing feature to reduce persistence blur, but unlike the Gigabyte, it doesn't work simultaneously with VRR and is only available in a limited refresh rate range.
 One advantage of this monitor over the Gigabyte is that it gets brighter in HDR to make some highlights stand out.

 See our review